Motor Vehicle Division (MVD) Benefits

 World War II and Korean Veterans High School Diploma: Any WWII or Korean War Veteran who joined the Armed Forces while attending a New Mexico high school prior to graduation is eligible for a high school diploma.
 Application

-Finally, you must have been on track to graduate between 1941 and 1954.
+Finally, you must have been on track to graduate after 1940 and before 1955.

 New Mexico Veterans who are deceased are also eligible to receive a diploma.
 Family members of Veterans may apply on their behalf.

 Apprenticeship Training: The state offers apprenticeship and theoretical training programs for qualified Veterans, who can receive their G.I.
 Bill benefits while working full-time and earning a salary.
 Qualified Veterans sign a contract establishing the length and scope of the training.
 All programs must meet apprenticeship standards set by the U.S. Department of Labor.

 Apprenticeship programs typically last between two to five years.
 Businesses and programs participating in a Veteran's apprenticeship program must require a participating Veteran to spend a minimum 2,000 hours of on-the-job training, along with a minimum 144 hours per year of related instruction.